The Bankrate promise

 Be sure to get everything in writing

-When it comes to real estate, it’s smart to protect yourself.
-All purchase offers, counteroffers and acceptances should be in writing and signed by each party agreeing to the contract.
-Typically, when the seller accepts the buying party’s signed offer or counteroffer and communicates that acceptance to the buyer, a binding agreement has been reached.
+When it comes to real estate, all purchase offers, counteroffers and acceptances should be in writing and signed.
+Typically, when the seller accepts the buying party’s signed offer or counteroffer and communicates that acceptance to the buyer, a binding agreement has been reached — in theory.
+But it’s not official until it’s put down on paper, and signed by each party involved in the transaction.

 “Until there is a contract, there is no obligation on behalf of the homeowner,” Schorr says.
 “An oral agreement is generally not binding.
 A contract to sell real property is required in writing.”

-Are there consequences for sellers who back out?
+Consequences for sellers who back out of contracts

 The seller may also be ordered to:

-- Return the buyer’s good faith deposit, plus interest.
+- Return the buyer’s earnest money/good faith deposit, plus interest.

 - Pay back any fees the buyer paid for inspections and appraisals.